ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 └─────────────┴──────────────┴───────────────┘
 ```

-## CAST(x, T)
+## CAST

 Converts an input value to the specified data type.
-Unlike the [reinterpret](#type_conversion_function-reinterpret) function, `CAST` tries to present the same value using the new data type.
+Unlike the [reinterpret](#reinterpret) function, `CAST` tries to present the same value using the new data type.
 If the conversion can not be done then an exception is raised.
 Several syntax variants are supported.

 **Syntax**